-Here at aspire cambridge we have resident HR Consultants who are available for our clients to help them with HR issues, concerns and worries.
-Business owners and managers have a business to run, so we look after the HR things for them, making sure they are up to date with all HR news, changes and legislation– by being at the end of the phone or email to help our clients, in a jargon free and easy to understand way.
+At Aspire Cambridge we have resident HR Consultants who are available for our clients to help them with HR issues, concerns and worries.
+Business owners and managers have a business to run, so we take the extra strain of HR for them, making sure they are up to date with all HR news, changes and legislation– by being at the end of the phone or email to help our clients, in a jargon free and easy to understand way.

 My Employee Wants Adoption Leave

 When a member of the team comes to you to says they are looking into adoption, or perhaps they have told you previously they are looking to adopt a child and now have a date the first thing you need to do is congratulate them.
 By being friendly, open and approachable about the situation you will make the process easier for everyone.

 Adoption leave is offered to all employees and allows an employee to have up to 52 weeks off, and can start up to 11 weeks before the point of matching child and parent.
 The amount of leave your employee chooses to take is their choice and the best you can do is be understanding and stay in touch in the run up to the adoption date and keep regular but friendly communication throughout their leave.

 What Happens While They Are Away?

 It is important to remember that while your employee is on adoption leave their job post must be left open, they can return to their exact same job after six months leave if they choose.
 This means that you may need to look at different options to cover their time off such as temporary workers, maternity cover or similar.
 Consider how you will deal with the training of staff to cover the employees’ time off; will the employee be involved in training the person covering their position?

 What Happens When They Come Back?

 By leaving the lines of communication open and staying professional, friendly and approachable you can understand if the employee is planning to return to work, on what level they are planning to return, in what capacity they will return to work and when.